intelligentplant/IntelligentPlant.Relativity/README.md

 var timeSpan = parser.ConvertToTimeSpan("3.19:03:27.775");
 ```

-Duration expressions are expressed in the same way as an offset on a relative timestamp i.e. a quantity followed by one of the duration keywords defined in the `TimeOffset` property of the parser.
+Duration expressions are expressed in the same way as an offset on a relative timestamp i.e. a quantity followed by one of the duration keywords defined in the `TimeOffsetSettings` property of the parser.
 The following units can be used in duration expressions with the default (invariant culture) parser.
 Both whole and fractional quantities are allowed unless otherwise stated:

-- `MS` - milliseconds.
+* `MS` - milliseconds.
-- `S` - seconds.
+* `S` - seconds.
-- `M` - minutes.
+* `M` - minutes.
-- `H` - hours.
+* `H` - hours.
-- `D` - days.
+* `D` - days.
-- `W` - weeks.
+* `W` - weeks.

 Examples:

-- `500ms` - 500 milliseconds.
+* `500ms` - 500 milliseconds.
-- `15S` - 15 seconds.
+* `15S` - 15 seconds.
-- `0.5H` - 0.5 hours (i.e. 30 minutes).
+* `0.5H` - 0.5 hours (i.e. 30 minutes).
-- `1W` - 1 week.
+* `1W` - 1 week.

 # Registering Parsers

 A default set of well-known parsers are registered with `RelativityParserFactory` when the factory is created.
 The [WellKnownParsers.csv](./src/IntelligentPlant.Relativity/WellKnownParsers.csv) file defines the cultures and keywords that are automatically registered.

 Additional parser configurations can also be passed to the `RelativityParserFactory` constructor; these configurations will override any matching default parser registrations.
-The invariant culture parser cannot be overridden.
+The invariant culture parsers cannot be overridden.

 To register a parser for a given culture, call the `IRelativityParserFactory.TryRegisterParser` method: